wbailey/command_line_reporter/README.md

 #### Borders, Alignment, Padding and Wrapping

 Tables have the capability of doing a lot of convenient things that make formatting the data easy.
-You can provide borders around the
+This fictitious example shows how to use the combination of options on _table_ and _column_ to achieve desired alignment and effects.

 ```ruby
 require 'command_line_reporter'